-What Is a Commercial Driver’s License?
+What is a CDL License?

 Which Type of CDL Should You Get?

 For those seeking a career in trucking, a Class A CDL provides the greatest opportunities for driving commercial vehicles, even the heaviest trailers, across state lines.
 It is best to obtain a Class A license in order to have the most versatility for various types of driving.
 This type of CDL will allow employers to recognize your ability to handle a wide range of commercial vehicles.

 Furthermore, a Class A license can open the door to higher-paying trucking jobs.
 This is because long-distance transportation across state lines, such as driving a tractor-trailer, tends to pay more than other smaller jobs like driving a bus or a garbage truck.
 Depending on where you live, the salary for these roles is typically around $62,764* .
 It is often accompanied by other benefits such as health insurance, 401k contributions, and tuition reimbursement.

 If the potential benefits of a CDL license sound appealing, why not start your journey to becoming a truck driver today?
 Roadmaster Driver’s School is here to help, offering CDL training that covers everything you need to pass your CDL exam.
 Conta